Iranian modern and contemporary art: History

 The modern art movement in Iran had its genesis in the late 1940s and early 1950s.
-This was the period after the death of famous Persian painter, Kamal-ol-molk (1852–1940) and thus symbolically the end of a rigid adherence to academic painting.
+This was the period after the death of Persian painter, Kamal-ol-molk (1852–1940) and thus symbolically the end of a rigid adherence to academic painting.

 The College of Fine Arts at Tehran University, founded on the model of the Beaux-Arts de Paris and directed by André Godard, served as an important place for students interested in modern art, by proposing a radically different teaching style from that of Kamal-ol-Molk, encouraging original creation rather than copying international masters although the lack of qualified teachers was holding back this development.

 The 1949 opening of the Apadana gallery in Tehran by Mahmoud Javadipour and other colleagues, and the emergence of artists like Marcos Grigorian in the 1950s, signaled a commitment to the creation of a form of modern art grounded in Iran.
 Grigorian found influence for his art in popular Iranian culture, specifically a coffee-house storyteller culture and the visual language of dry earth and mud.

 One of Grigorian's students at the College of Decorative Arts (now Tehran University of Art) was Hossein Zenderoudi, who under the influence of Parviz Tanavoli, was interested in the forms and aesthetics of objects made for Shi'a Islam worship.
 The scholar Karim Emami likened his art and his teacher, Tanavoli, to the kind of objects found in saqqakhanas, coining term, the "Saqqakhaneh school".

 He also won an honorary diploma in handicrafts from Bangalore, India, from the Asian Cultural Exchange.
 His oil paintings have been exhibited in the Exhibition at the Persepolis Gallery at the Shiraz Art Festival.